-Nvidia RTX 4000 graphics cards are set to replace the current-gen GeForce RTX 3000 GPUs, and whispers suggest the green team could skip ahead and release an RTX 5000 series.
-Confusing, right?
-Well, to help you navigate the convoluted waters of PC gaming, we’ve compiled everything you need to know about the green team’s next-generation tech.
+Nvidia RTX 4000 graphics cards are officially here to dethrone the current-gen GeForce RTX 3000 GPUs, we’ll need to wait a little longer for the entire cavalry to arrive.
+To help you navigate the convoluted waters of announcements, leaks, and rumours, we’ve compiled everything we know so far about the next-generation pixel pushers.

 Here’s everything we know about the Nvidia RTX 4000 GPUs:

 The Nvidia RTX 4090 was released on October 12, while the RTX 4080 followed up on November 15, 2022.
 Unfortunately, the RTX 4070 and 4060 didn’t make an appearance at the same GTC keynote.

 Various RTX 4000 model names are now listed as an EEC trademark, which doesn’t guarantee an ETA, but it does bolster claims that they’ll show up in a few months’ time.
 Just don’t expect the RTX 4090 Ti to pop up anytime soon, as it seems Nvidia needs to stop the GPU from melting itself first.
 An RTX 4070 Ti is more of a possibility, as it might be a rebranded RTX 4080 12GB.

 The Nvidia RTX 4090 carries a hefty $1,599 USD price tag, which is only $100 more than the RTX 3090 MSRP two years prior.
 The RTX 4080 is priced at $1,199 USD / £1,269 GBP, which is nearly double the RTX 3080’s $699 starting price and even more than the 12GB RTX 3080 Ti, which originally cost $1,199 USD.
 Of course, these prices skyrocketed due to a global chip shortage, but it’s surprising to still see such high costs given that particular issue is longer over.